Bohdan90/Mobilunity/README.md

 ## For tests selected *JEST* and *ENZYME* utilites

 *P.S.
-I didn`t used redux or other state container on reason of overengineering, in this case we have one domain of tasks*
+I didn`t use redux or other state container because of overengineering, in this case we have one domain of tasks*